About the author:If you would like to discuss Malachi's post in more detail, please contact Malachi at [email protected]

 Address and recognise bias: Equity recognises that we are different but should be afforded the same opportunities.
 The first and vital step is to embrace this fact and take steps to ensure female employees in your organisation are given a fair chance to thrive.

 Create an inclusive culture: Your organisation’s culture should allow all employees to bring their whole selves to work, share ideas, collaborate effectively and develop.
 An inclusive workplace culture will allow female employees to shine by developing unique perspectives and insights, innovating, and growing in confidence.

 Invest in coaching: Personalised coaching in a safe space is one of the most powerful ways that employees can be supported to tap into their potential, flourish into their best selves and overcome any barriers that may be blocking their career progress.

 Identify potential barriers: Are there aspect of your policies, procedures and/or organisational culture that make it difficult for women to progress?
 Identify these and make the necessary changes in order to make progressive steps towards an environment that champions female leadership.

 Be an engaging leader: Great leaders embody confidence, competence, integrity and respect among some of their characteristics.
 In essence, inspire female employees to aspire towards leadership roles and progression by showcasing leadership in a positive accessible light.

 Ready to start your journey towards equitable change for women?
 Reach out to our Leadership & Coaching team.
-Additionally, on March 29th 2023, we’ll be hosting an exclusive webinar ‘Women in Leadership’ with our Directors, Harriette Wolff and Ginette Oliver, alongside our Coaching Coordinator Amy Thurstan, as they outline the benefits of improving diversity in leadership and how leaders can support and develop employees into leadership positions through training and coaching.
+We hosted an exclusive webinar ‘Women in Leadership’ with our Directors, Harriette Wolff and Ginette Oliver, alongside our Coaching Coordinator Amy Thurstan, who outlined the benefits of improving diversity in leadership and how leaders can support and develop employees into leadership positions through training and coaching.
+Watch the recording below.